richkeenan/reddit-wallpaper/README.md

 password: "{reddit password}"
 ```

 Run using `go run main.go` for a one-off invocation.
-Or run `go build main.go` and point a Windows service or Task Scheduler at `main.exe` to run it on a schedule.
+Or run `go build main.go` and point a cron job, Task Scheduler etc at `main.exe` to run it on a schedule.